Ottoman Arabia: Hajj in the 16th and 17th centuries

 The central Ottoman government controlled caravan routes to Mecca and was obligated to protect pilgrims along these routes.
 This included providing supplies such as food and water for the journey.
 This included providing subsidies to the desert Bedouin tribes whose limited resources were used by pilgrims along the major routes from Damascus and Cairo respectively.
 The Ottoman Empire, as custodian of Mecca and Medina, was supposed to provide safe passage for all pilgrims traveling to the Holy Cities.
 However, political alliances and conflicts shaped the routes that were opened or closed.

 Particularly in the case of the Safavid Empire, the Ottomans closed the shortest route from Basra, in present-day Iraq, that would have allowed Shi’i pilgrims to cross the Persian Gulf into the Arabian Peninsula.
 Pilgrims were instead required to use the official caravan routes from Damascus, Cairo or Yemen.

+The Ottomans got expelled and was forced to withdrew from Al-Hasa in 1680.
+The Ottomans still claimed Al-hasa as part of the empire, even tho they held no suzerain over the Emirate.

 From the Mughal Empire, sea routes were blocked by the presence of Portuguese ships in the Indian Ocean.
 From Central Asia, wars between the Uzbeks and Safavids led to complications in caravan routes.
 Most Central Asian pilgrims went through Istanbul or Delhi to join a pilgrimage caravan.
 Trade routes often flourished along pilgrimage routes, since the existing infrastructure and protections were established, and traveling pilgrims increased the demand for products.

 Construction, repairs, and addition to religious sites in Mecca and Medina were costly, due to the location of the cities and the need for imported materials, but it was a symbol of the power and generosity of the Sultan.
 Repairs that had to be made to the Kaaba after a flood in 1630 were contentious because of the religious significance of the building itself.
 These repairs were generally aimed at preserving the structural integrity of the site.
 Yet, the opinion of local religious scholars on the extent of the repairs meant that the project became politicized because Ridhwan Agha, who was in charge of overseeing the repairs, was a representative of the Sultan as opposed to an elite from the Hijaz.

 Other projects included building, repairing, and maintaining water pipes that served pilgrims, and establishing soup kitchens, schools, and charitable foundations within the region.